-(a) Employees will treat other employees with respect, courtesy and professionalism, and refrain from behaviour that constitutes discrimination, bullying or harassment.
+3.10.1 Employees will treat other employees with respect, courtesy and professionalism, and refrain from behaviour that constitutes discrimination, bullying or harassment.

-- (b) Employees must be aware of, and comply with their obligations under relevant law and the Shire's policies regarding workplace behaviour and occupational safety and health (Refer to Council's Policy Manual on the Shire Website). - (c) Employee behaviour should reflect the Shire's values and contribute towards creating and maintaining a safe and supportive workplace.
+- 3.10.2 Employees must be aware of, and comply with their obligations under relevant law and the Shire's policies regarding workplace behaviour and occupational safety and health, including but not limited to the Bullying, Harassment & Diversity Policy, Corporate Uniform & Dress Policy, Email and Internet Policy, Grievance Policy, Information Technology (IT) Usage Policy, Leave Management Policy, Performance Management Policy, Professional Development Policy and Workplace Health and Safety Policy. - 3.10.3 Employee behaviour should reflect the Shire's values and contribute towards creating and maintaining a safe and supportive workplace.